-But as we get these aesthetic benefits from the environment that surrounds us, it is also fundamental for us to try give back to the environment the beauty and serenity it gives us too.
+But as we get these aesthetic benefits from the environment that surrounds us, it is also fundamental for us to try to give back to the environment the beauty and serenity it gives us too.
 That is why it is essential when planning for your picnic, to have an eco-friendly one.
 What do we mean by that?
-Here are 15 super ways to have an eco-friendly picnic this year.
+Here are 15 super ways to have an eco-friendly picnic this year with your family & friends.

 1. Have the picnic at a local location